Meditation changes our lives in powerful ways.

 Cultivate your own daily meditation practice.
 Teaching meditation without having your own daily practice is as weak as it is hypocritical.
 Practicing meditation every day (ideally at the same time every day) forms the basis for your teaching practice, and for your own personal life as well.

-2. Cultivate mindfulness & presence
+2. Cultivate mindfulness, presence, compassion & loving-kindness

 Cultivate your own personal mindfulness & presence by bringing your attention fully into the here & now, as you go about your daily life.
 When your mind wanders, just notice that it has wandered, and bring it back to the present moment.
 You can’t be a truly impactful and effective meditation teacher just by repeating some words from a meditation script.
 You need to lead by example, being here, inviting people gently to join you in the eternal now.
+At the same time, make sure to develop your empathy, compassion and loving-kindness, so that you can be sure to have a truly positive impact on the people you work with.

-3. Expand your knowledge
+3. Expand your knowledge of meditation techniques from around the world

 Learning one technique, style, or tradition of meditation in a deep way is a good start, and it can help you get on your feet.
 This type of deep dive can also work well if you want to be a monk in a monastery, or a teacher in a specific lineage.
 But if you want to be a versatile meditation teacher in the modern world, you’ll need a bit more of an extensive (as opposed to intensive) knowledge base.
 In order to serve the wide variety of needs in your community, it helps a lot to know a wide variety of meditation techniques, styles, and traditions from around the world.
 Specifically, I’d recommend learning at least one or two (preferably more) techniques from each of the four overarching categories of meditations: mindfulness, concentrative, breathwork, and spiritual.
 You may also want to learn how to work with different types of students/clients – children, adolescents, corporate clients, executives, traumatized individuals, etc. If you want to make a real career as a meditation teacher, it also helps to learn how to organize and host meditation classes, workshops, retreats, etc.

-4. Hone your skills
+4. Hone your teaching skills

 Your daily personal meditation practice, combined with your knowledge of various styles and techniques, will help you develop a powerful internal skill-set for meditation.
 If you want to teach meditation to others, you’ll also need to hone your teaching skills.
 Like your internal meditation skills, the equation for developing your meditation teaching skills is the same: knowledge + practice.
 When you have the knowledge of how to guide people into different kinds of meditative states, how to teach meditation to different kinds of clients, and how to avoid activating underlying mental-health issues that specific people might have (like trauma, dissociation, or schizophrenia)… then you can begin to practice teaching meditation in powerful, safe, and effective ways.
 At that point, it’s just a matter of practice, practice, practice.
 The more you practice, the more you develop your skills at teaching meditation.